kristiyanivanovx/WeLearn/README.md

 ## The application has the following functionalities and characteristics:
 - Administrator user role, only select few are in it and can moderate a large part the contents, regardless if particular one is their creation or not.
-- Posts - creating, reading, updating, deleting/
--- Every post has files (as zip), video material, category and appropriate grade attached to it that can be changed.
+- Posts - creating, reading, updating, deleting - every post has files (as zip), video material, category and appropriate grade attached to it that can be changed.
+An post is not publicly accessible through "View all" and "All categories".
 - Comments - creating, reading, updating, deleting.
 - Reports (comment reports and post reports) - creating, reading, updating, deleting.
 - Live chat, that is cleaned weekly with Hangfire.